kjhosein/rtm_random/README.md

 * `-l` / `--list` - specify an RTM list to search within.
 Note that if your list has spaces in it, you must quote it. i.e. "Home Tasks" or 'Grocery List'
 * `-t` / `--tag` - specify an RTM tag to search within or add to your search filter.
+* `-p` / `--priority` - specify an RTM priority to search within or add to your search filter.

 ### Examples